2001

 curator

-With the slogan "art everywhere" the 3 rd Mercosur Biennial included Argentina, Bolivia, Brazil, Chile, Paraguay and Uruguay, with Peru as guest country.
+Under the slogan "art everywhere," the 3rd Mercosul Biennial featured the participation of Argentina, Bolivia, Brazil, Chile, Paraguay, Uruguay and Peru as guest country.

 CURATORIAL project

-With the slogan "art everywhere" the 3 rd Mercosur Biennial included Argentina, Bolivia, Brazil, Chile, Paraguay and Uruguay, with Peru as guest country.
-The 3 rd Biennial represented a fundamental period of transition towards a new level of organization and professionalism, which would be consolidated in the fourth edition.
-With no defined theme, the third edition was known more for its "city of containers".
-Part of the exhibition took place inside a series of freight containers in a 60,000-m2 area of the Parque Maurício Sirotsky Sobrinho, with 51 containers housing works by 51 artists.
-This Biennial was also strongly recognized for seeking to map emerging work and promote a vision for the future while giving over a large space to the work of young artists.
-The curators sought to emphasize the nomadic nature of contemporary art.
-In addition to using unusual spaces not traditionally associated with cultural events, other segments of the exhibition, such as the performance event in the São Pedro Psychiatric Hospital in which eighteen artists showed their works in the premises and grounds of the sumptuous hospital building dating from the Imperial Provincial Government, also fulfilled the aim of showing the transitory nature of contemporary art.
-While seeking to provide a broad overview of contemporary Latin American art, the 3 rd Biennial also included a parallel segment of special exhibitions shown in the Museu de Arte do Rio Grande do Sul and the Usina do Gasômetro.
-The historical exhibitions of Edvard Munch and the Mexican muralist Diego Rivera both had special rooms in the Museu de Arte do Rio Grande do Sul.
-The Rivera exhibition brought 44 works from more than 50 years of the career the master of Mexican Muralism to South America for the first time.
-In an attempt to preserve the experimental and emergent spirit that was a feature of the 2 nd Biennial, the curators proposed a view of painting which avoided an historical or nostalgic approach and promoted a dialogue with other two- and three-dimensional art-forms.
-The exhibition entitled Pictorial Poetics sought to accentuate the expansion of painting beyond its conventional limits.
-The artist of honor at the 3 rd Mercosur Biennial was Rafael França.
-Admission to the 3 rd Biennial was free and estimated attendance figures of 600,000 greatly exceeding the initial target.
-Twelve artists from this edition showed their works in the recently-opened Caixa Federal Cultural Centre in Brasília/DF, as part of the touring program.
-The photographer Gal Oppido showed a photographic essay about setting up the 3 rd Biennial in a kind of "making of" documentary showing the work that went into organizing the event.
+Under the slogan "art everywhere," the 3rd Mercosur Biennial featured Argentina, Bolivia, Brazil, Chile, Paraguay, Uruguay, and Peru as guest countries.
+The 3rd Biennial fundamentally represented a transition to a new level of organization and professionalization that the Biennial would finally consolidate in its fourth edition.
+Without a defined thematic project, the third edition became best known for the creation of the "city of containers."
+Part of the exhibition was set up inside a series of shipping containers, covering a 60,000-square-meter area in Maurício Sirotsky Sobrinho Park, where 51 containers housed installations by 51 visual artists.
+This biennial was also strongly characterized by its pursuit of mapping emerging production and promoting a vision for the future, while also dedicating a large space to young artists.
+The curatorial project sought to emphasize the nomadic nature of contemporary art.
+In addition to utilizing unusual spaces not traditionally used for cultural events, other segments of the exhibition, such as the performance at the decommissioned São Pedro Psychiatric Hospital, also fulfilled the objective of showcasing the transience of contemporary art.
+Eighteen artists displayed their work in the courtyards and grounds of the hospital, a sumptuous building dating back to the time of the Imperial Government of the Province.
+In addition to offering a broad overview of contemporary Latin American art, the 3rd Biennial established a parallel segment of special exhibitions held at the Rio Grande do Sul Art Museum and the Gasômetro Plant.
+Among the exhibitions held, the one dedicated to the work of Edward Munch received a room on the second floor of the Rio Grande do Sul Art Museum.
+The 3rd Biennial also brought to the historic center an exhibition of paintings and works on paper by Mexican muralist Diego Rivera, which received a special room at the Rio Grande do Sul Art Museum.
+Exhibited for the first time in South America, the exhibition showcased 44 works spanning over 50 years of the work of the master of Mexican Muralism.
+Seeking to preserve the spirit of experimentation and emergence that characterized the 2nd Biennial, the curators proposed a perspective on painting that avoided a historicist or nostalgic perspective and fostered a dialogue with other artistic modalities, both two- and three-dimensional.
+Shown at the Santander Cultural space, the exhibition "Poéticas Pictóricas" sought to emphasize the expansion of painting beyond its conventional limits.
+The artist honored at the 3rd Mercosul Biennial was Rafael França.
+The 3rd Biennial was free and welcomed an estimated 600,000 visitors, far exceeding its initial target.
+To support its traveling exhibition, twelve participating artists presented their works at the recently opened Caixa Federal Cultural Center in Brasília, Federal District.
+Photographer Gal Oppido presented a photo essay on the 3rd Biennial's creation, a sort of behind-the-scenes look at the work that preceded the event.
+Source: "A Concise History of the Mercosul Biennial"

 Leonor Amarante